There are now more than 1 million survivors of colorectal cancer in the United States. – American Cancer Society

 Colon cancer patients and survivors need to do two things in order to find the best policy they qualify for.

 - Partner with an independent agent – You will want access to multiple quotes from multiple carriers.
 Life insurance companies view cancer differently and you will want to evaluate your options before applying.

-- Be ready to communicate – In order to purchase a policy quickly and efficiently, be prepared to accurately answer the details of your colon cancer and treatments.
+- Be ready to communicate – In order to purchase a policy quickly and efficiently, be prepared to accurately answer the details of your cancer and treatments.